egonw/cdkbook/atomsbonds.md

 ## References

-1. C. Steinbeck, Y. Han, S. Kuhn, O. Horlacher, E. Luttmann, E. Willighagen, The Chemistry Development Kit (CDK): An Open-Source Java Library for Chemo- and Bioinformatics, J. Chem.
-Inf.
-Comput.
-Sci.
-2003, 43, 493–500.
+1. Steinbeck C, Han Y, Kuhn S, Horlacher O, Luttmann E, Luttmann E, et al. The Chemistry Development Kit (CDK): an open-source Java library for Chemo- and Bioinformatics.
+Journal of Chemical Information and Modeling.
+2003 Feb 11;43(2):493–500.
-2. A. T. Balaban, Applications of graph theory in chemistry, Journal of Chemical Information and Computer Sciences 1985, 25, 334–343.
+2. Balaban AT.
+Applications of graph theory in chemistry.
+Journal of Chemical Information and Modeling.
+1985 Aug 1;25(3):334–43.